nvngroup/pitu/EXAMPLES-en.md

-# 🎯 Baileys - Practical Examples
+# 🎯 Pitu - Practical Examples

-This document contains practical examples and real-world use cases for Baileys.
+This document contains practical examples and real-world use cases for Pitu.

 ## 📱 Advanced Customer Service Bot